-In web development, you can choose to specialise on just the front-end, or just the back-end.
-Perhaps if you’re really focused, you can learn both and go full-stack, which would make you more marketable.
+In web development, you can choose to specialise in just the front end or just the back end.
+Perhaps if you’re focused, you can learn both and go full-stack, which would make you more marketable.

 3. Learn key programming languages for web development